PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

-Every `QecInstrImpl` has a proof obligation: its generated `QecInstrPlan` must realize the instruction's declared block-boundary and logical transformation for every input accepted by `supports`.
+Every `QecInstrImpl` has a proof obligation: its generated `QecInstrPlan` must realize the instruction's declared block-boundary and logical transformation for every input accepted by its support assessment.
 This obligation is stronger than producing a type-correct physical circuit and gives #513 a precise property to verify.